NCCA/MayaNGL/README.md

 ## To Do:

-- Select: PCTS the SelectablePrim for ngl::Obj.

 - Handles: Create new Transformation handles for move, rotate, scale.

 - Viewport: Change mouse icon when <q,w,e,r> are pressed.

-- Select: Create a selection wrapper shader.
+## Improvements:

 - Refactor: Use ScreenSize type for width and height.

-- Select: Create other Bounding Volumes (Plane, Sphere, AABB, OBB, Cone, Convex Hull) and add it as a template arg to the make_selectable() function.

-## Improvements:

 - Convert selected ids to std::set instead of std::vector???

+- Decouple Selection from Viewport.

+- Select: Create other Bounding Volumes (AABB, OBB, Cone, Convex Hull) and add it as a template arg to the make_selectable() function.

+- Support ngl::Obj types with the Selection.

 - Replace the functions in the Common.h with native NGL functions.